Nursing

 NU 416: Management and Leadership in Nursing

-This course addresses leadership as an essential aspect of the role of the professional registered nurse.
-Reflection on important concepts for the nurse manager will be the focus.
-Concepts included, but not limited to are self-care, emotional intelligence, leadership, vision, delegation, safety and legal variables, innovation, quality improvement, emergency preparedness, and case management.
+Credits 2This course addresses leadership as an essential aspect of the role of the professional registered nurse.
+Reflection on important concepts for the nurse manager is the focus.
+Concepts, included but not limited to, are self-care, emotional intelligence, leadership, vision, delegation, safety and legal variables, innovation, quality improvement, emergency preparedness, and case management.

 NU 418: Nursing Performance RN II

-This clinical course provides opportunities to manage health care of individuals, families, groups, and communities requiring health promotion, maintenance, and restoration.
+Credits 4This clinical course provides opportunities to manage health care of individuals, families, groups, and communities requiring health promotion, maintenance, and restoration.
 The student will practice leadership skills in a variety of settings.
 The student will be expected to integrate knowledge from previous and current courses in the management of complex, leadership, and community nursing throughout the life span in leadership, community nursing and the management of complex nursing situations.

 NU 419: Complex Medical Surgical Nursing

-This course builds on the medical surgical nursing concepts in prior nursing courses with emphasis on managing patients/clients with critical illness involving but not limited to perfusion, clotting, acid-base, fluid and electrolytes and oxygenation/gas exchange.
-Clinical reasoning and clinical judgement will be demonstrated in the care and management of these patients including management of geriatric syndromes.
+Credits 3This course builds on the medical-surgical nursing concepts in prior nursing courses with emphasis on managing patients with critical complex disorders.
+Clinical reasoning and clinical judgment are demonstrated.
+Illness involving but not limited to perfusion, clotting, acid-base, fluid and electrolytes, and oxygenation/gas exchange are addressed in the care and management of these patients including the management of geriatric syndromes.

 NU 421: Nursing Seminar

-This course is designed to prepare the students for the departmental exit examination and the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-It reviews concepts learned throughout the nursing program and evaluates comprehensive learning using computerized standardized tests and an E-Portfolio.
+Credits 2This course is designed to prepare students for the departmental exit examination and the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+It reviews concepts learned throughout the nursing program and evaluates comprehensive learning using computerized standardized tests and an e-portfolio measuring the End of Program Student Learning Outcomes.

 NU 450: Nursing Elective

-This senior course allows the student an opportunity to select a preferred area of nursing practice for focused theoretical learning and clinical experience.
+Credits 2 Max Credits 3This senior course allows students an opportunity to select a preferred area of nursing practice for focused theoretical learning and clinical experience.
 The student, in consultation with the course advisor, plans the course activities.
-This course is a requirement in the RN completion option and may be taken as an elective in the generic option.
+This sentence is no longer required.
+This course is an elective.

 NU 490: Research and Independent Study (elective)

-This course is designed to provide opportunities for students to be actively engaged in faculty research projects.
-The focus of the projects will center on Health Promotion and disease prevention.
+Credits 3This course is designed to provide opportunities for students to be actively engaged in faculty research projects.
+The focus of the project centers on health promotion and disease prevention.
 Priority will be given to research protocols aiming to reduce disparities in underserved populations.
-As the unique mission of the Seventh-day Adventist Church includes promoting health of individuals, families groups and communities, one or more of the Biblical principles of health will be integrated into the research project.
-Permission of Instructor
+As the unique mission of the Seventh-day Adventist Church includes promoting the health of individuals, families, groups, and communities, one or more of the Biblical principles of health is integrated into the research project.
+Permission of Instructor.

 NU 495: Nursing Capstone Course

-This capstone course provides opportunities for practicing clinical reasoning and clinical judgement with appropriate autonomy when managing the health care of individuals with complex/criticalcare needs across the lifespan.
-It builds on knowledge gained from previous nursing courses allowing for the application of theories and concepts associated with nursing leadership, nursing research and management of care.
+Credits 3This capstone course provides opportunities for practicing clinical reasoning and clinical judgment with appropriate autonomy when managing the health care of individuals with complex/critical care needs across the lifespan.
+It builds on knowledge gained from previous nursing courses allowing for the application of theories and concepts associated with nursing leadership, nursing research, and management of care.
 This course contains clinicals with didactics.